 “Early in my career the favourite part of my job was achieving a good surgical outcome for a challenging deformity.
 However, as each individual matured, I was able to follow their development and almost become part of their family.
 Repairing and watching a deformed child develop from a baby to an adult and see them become socially competent and successful probably gives me the most satisfaction of all.”

-Tony Holmes is currently a Senior Plastic Surgeon at The Royal Children's Hospital (RCH) and Clinical Professor, Department of Paediatrics, Melbourne University.
+Tony Holmes holds an Honorary position at The Royal Children's Hospital (RCH) after a long and distinguished career in Plastic Surgery spanning well over 40 years.
 He is qualified in both General Surgery and Plastic Surgery.
 Tony trained in both Australia and at Harvard Medical School and was fortunate to study under some of the giants of reconstructive surgery.
 His Plastic and Reconstructive training included working with Ian Taylor, renowned Australian microsurgical pioneer at the Royal Melbourne Hospital and, in the Boston Children’s Hospital, training under Professor Joseph E Murray, Nobel Laureate for his role in pioneering organ transplantation.

 During his nearly three years in the Harvard system, Tony also worked regularly with Paul Tessier, the French pioneer of the then new specialty of Craniofacial Surgery.